solder button

 I am going to try to cover the topic by showing you a few pictures, giving you one simple tool you can make, and describe a few symptoms.
 I will avoid the deep technical discussion.

 One of the solutions is difficult to implement on an existing railroad.
-So look for instructions for owners of existing layouts.
+So look for instructions from owners of existing layouts.

 Here is what we are going to cover: